 Level 1 Level 2 Level 3

-Carry ing Amount oted Prices in ctive Markets servable Inputs er Than Level 1 Prices Unobservable Inputs
+Carrying Amount Quoted Prices in Active Markets Observable Inputs Other Than Level 1 Prices Unobservable Inputs

-March 31, 2021 ·

-Recurring basis (assets):

-Equity securities \$ 102,672 \$ 102,672 \$ \$

-Front Yard common stock

 December 31, 2020

 Recurring basis (assets):

-Equity securities \$ \$ \$ \$

 Front Yard common stock 47,355 47,355

-We did not transfer any assets from one level to another level during the three months ended March 31, 2021 or during the year ended December 31, 2020.

-The fair value of our holdings in both equity securities and Front Yard common stock are based on unadjusted quoted prices from active markets.
-The fair values of equity securities are classified as Level 1 in the fair value hierarchy because we use quoted prices for identical assets in active markets.
+As of September 30, 2021, the Company had sold its investments in securities and there no securities outstanding.
+We did not transfer any assets from one level to another level during the year ended December 31, 2020.
+The fair value of our holdings in Front Yard common stock is based on unadjusted quoted prices from active markets.